Lwhieldon/Cassava-Leaf-Disease-Classification/README.md

 In this project, I attempt to achieve the following:
 <ol>
 <li><b>Exploration of Cassava Disease Images:</b> Examine the images tagged to each Cassava Leaf Disease Type </li>
-<li><b>Image Preprocessing of Cassava Leaf Images: </b>Apply image preprocessing to augment the images in our dataset, as this will help us create a solid model.
+<li><b>Image Preprocessing of Cassava Images: </b>Apply image preprocessing to augment the images in our dataset, as this will help us create a solid model.
 Additionally, will break out dataset into training & validation groups.</li>
-<li><b>Train Convolutional Neural Network:</b> Applying transfer learning, using EfficientNetB architecture </li>
+<li><b>Train Convolutional Neural Network:</b> Applying transfer learning, using EfficientNetB architecture. </li>
 <li><b>Loss & Accuracy Analysis on CNN:</b> Analysis of both training & validation loss and accuracy. </li>
-<li><b>Recommendations and Future Work:</b> Provide initial conclusions on project and recommend future work to enhance the model </li>
+<li><b>Recommendations and Future Work:</b> Provide initial conclusions on project and recommend future work to enhance the model. </li>
 </ol>

 ## Overview and Background